 • Sophia Herrmann

-During our research and throughout the process of learning how to use and manipulate the LICOR Ion Chromatography device we are assisted by our instructor Ann Murkowsky.
+During our research and throughout the process of learning how to use and manipulate the LICOR device we are assisted by our instructor Ann Murkowsky.
 Our Instructor Ann assisted in preparing and programming the LICOR device during the process of our readings of plants within our campus watershed.

 Introduction

-The plants in the wetland areas located on the north-east end of the North Seattle College Campus produce oxygen which can be measured by using Ion Chromatography.
+The plants in the wetland areas located on the north-east end of the North Seattle College Campus produce oxygen which can be measured by using LICOR.
 The assimilation of CO2 into oxygen can be measured for a variety of light levels, CO2 levels and humidity levels.
 We can then learn how individual plants react under various conditions and how assimilation is affected by these conditions.

-The purpose of this experiment is to learn a system of understanding, interpreting and comparing data collected from Ion Chromatography using a LICOR-6800.
+The purpose of this experiment is to learn a system of understanding, interpreting and comparing data collected from LICOR using a LICOR-6800.
 Our Experiment involves learning the basic functionality of our LICOR-6800 device, then taking readings to collect plant data, which we can then use to study the effects of leaf damage by herbivore threat or removal of a known area of sample readings.

 Control readings are taken from a sample leaf without any previous leaf damage to determine a baseline of assimilation rates from a LICOR testing series which uses various light ranges to determine assimilation rates of a sample plant under normal conditions.
 The LICOR testing series is repeated on damaged leaf samples.
 Data from control readings and data from post damage readings can then be compared.
-Our team is then able to look for relations and/or patterns in Ion Chromatography data which provides readings on plant data including assimilation readings.
+Our team is then able to look for relations and/or patterns in LICOR data which provides readings on plant data including assimilation readings.

-Data observed in our readings gives our group a better understanding of how our LICOR 6800 - Ion Chromatography device functions and how we will collect data for future experiments.
-Taking readings from a controlled environment as well as an experimental environment gives our team comparable data which we can use to build skills in Ion Chromatography.
+Data observed in our readings gives our group a better understanding of how our LICOR 6800 - LICOR device functions and how we will collect data for future experiments.
+Taking readings from a controlled environment as well as an experimental environment gives our team comparable data which we can use to build skills in LICOR.

 Methods